mcmah309/anyhow/README.md

 Now we know keep a record of exactly what was happening at each level in the call stack!

 #### What Would This Look Like Without Anyhow
-Before Anyhow, if we wanted to accomplish something similar with [Result], we had to do:
+Before `anyhow`, if we wanted to accomplish something similar with [Result], we had to do:

 ```dart
 void main() {